camroach87/gefcom2017/README.md

 ## To do

-* Remove caching from the R package functions (e.g. load\_smd\_data).
-All caching should be done manually to avoid confusion.
-* Double check residual bootstrapping is ok during missing hour when DST kicks in.
-* Calc pinball loss scores on test set.
-* Model training period
-    + Maybe have 2 models.
-One for DST months and another for non-daylight savings times?
-When DST starts on March 8th, the time of the peak shifts back one period (from 19 to 20).
-So, basically, it looks like demand is behaving as before (peak still occurs at same non-DST time), but because we have shifted to DST it looks like the peak has been shifted back by an hour.
-This may be affecting the model fit.
+* Create a doc comparing some models with and without a trend variable.
-    + Or maybe train a new model based of months surrounding forecast period - probably makes more sense than above point.
+* Maybe train a new model based of months surrounding forecast period - probably makes more sense than above point.

 ## Questions
 * Do I need holiday variables when I have day of year variables?